samrocks03/weed-detection-using-yolo-v8/README.md

 ## 🧑‍💻 Author

-*This project notebook was created by [Your Name].
+*This project notebook was created by [Samarth Kulkarni].
 If you find this helpful, feel free to star 🌟 the repo and share feedback!*

 ---